Chapter 1

 He shrugged again, casual, almost bored.
 “Nearly fifty thousand in oral commitments so far this morning.”

 Oral commitments, some sales.
 Half the room was drunk, the rest shopping with someone else’s money, but he made it sound like a bank audit.
-At the far end of the desk, one of the clients slid a gold card into the metal imprinting machine and yanked the handle; the carbon set snapped forward and back, catching her name and the amount in raised numbers and smudged blue copies.
+At the far end of the desk, one of the clients slid a gold card into the metal imprinting machine and yanked the handle.
+The carbon set snapped forward and back, catching her name and the amount in raised numbers and smudged blue copies.
 It sounded like someone stamping approval on my sister’s death epitaph.
-I only heard the real numbers later, when lawyers had started circling and Floey’s ex sharpened his papers.
+I only heard the real numbers later, when lawyers had started circling and Floey’s ex had sharpened his papers.
 Then every dollar looked like a trapdoor.
 And there were a lot of dollars.

 “Is she still staying in the hills above Pasadena?”
 I asked.